How to Build an Online Store in 2023: 9 Simple Steps

 - The number of options for each product (the same product but in a different size or color)

 - The number of product variants (a combination of two options: for example, a blue t-shirt in size medium)

 Make sure you check that each builder’s limit meets your business’s needs.

-Shopify lets you sell unlimited products on its cheapest pricing plans, but other ecommerce website builders may limit you on lower-tiered plans.
+Wix and Shopify let you sell unlimited products on their cheapest pricing plans, but other ecommerce website builders may limit you on lower-tiered plans.